vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 for skipping jogging for the next few weeks than I do in my fully healthy state.
 For instance, I may skip jogging on days that I have a nontrivial outside trip later in the day.

+## 2024-05-13: strength exercises (experimental resumption)

+On Monday 2024-05-13, I experimentally resumed strength exercises.
+I did my usual amount of weightlifting, but slightly fewer pushups than usual (just 13, instead of the range of 15-20 that I generally do).
+I stopped the pushups a little before full exhaustion given that pushups exert the abdominal muscles, and I want to be careful around that area in light of the recent abdominal pain.

+I am not yet sure if I will resume regular strength exercises immediately; I might wait a few days to confirm continued recovery before full resumption.